Steam Sensor Example for the .NET SDK

 SteamSensorConsole -h localhost -p 8443 -k aaaaaaaa-bbbb-cccc-dddd-eeeeeeee

 You can configure other settings using command line options.
-To see the options, run SteamSensorConsole application with a -u argument from the command line:
+To see the options, run the SteamSensorConsole application with a -u argument from the command line:

 SteamSensorConsole -u